SoundScapeRenderer/ssr/doc/manual/issues.rst

 - Traditional GUI, can be used up to Qt 4.6.x
 - Floating control panel, which is used with Qt 4.7 and above

-The floating control panel is the default setting on Mac OS X, for Linux it can be activated with::
+The floating control panel is the default setting on macOS, for Linux it can be activated with::

     ./configure --enable-floating-control-panel